lucapozzi31/arena-electric-connector-sim/README.md

 # Electrical Connector Production Line Simulation
-**Built with Arena Simulation Software – Rockwell Automation**
+**Built with Arena Simulation Software & SAP Crystal Reports**

 ## Project Description
 This project, carried out during my BSc in Industrial Engineering, models the production process of electrical connectors using Arena software (Rockwell Automation).
 The simulation replicates the entire workflow: from order arrival and raw material preparation to final packaging.
-It aims to analyze and optimize performance indicators such as productivity, WIP, and lead time.
+It aims to analyze and optimize performance indicators such as productivity, WIP, and lead time using SAP Crystal Reports.

 ![image](https://github.com/user-attachments/assets/5841bf8a-983f-423d-a8ea-b016e7ee6e0b)